The bi-objective multimodal car-sharing problem: The bi-objective multimodal car-sharing problem

 The resulting model relies on both binary and continuous variables.
 We adapt this and use a re-formulation that is of exponential size but relies on binary variables only.
 We replace constraints \eqref{eq:mip3b-subtour-elimination}, \eqref{eq:mip3b-30min}, \eqref{eq:mip3b-planning-horizon-end}, \eqref{eq:mip3b-time-constraints2}, \eqref{eq:mip3b-taus}, and \eqref{eq:addmip4} by infeasible path constraints \cite{Ascheuer2000} (for car routes and user routes), and subtour elimination constraints.

-Let $\mathcal{R}_{car}$ denote the set of infeasible car routes, and $\mathcal{R}_{p}$ be the set of infeasible user routes. $L(S)$ gives the legs of the set $S$, where $S$ is a subset of the set of legs on a trip $L_r$.
+Let $\mathcal{R}_{car}$ denote the set of infeasible car routes, and $\mathcal{R}_{p}$ be the set of infeasible user routes. {$V(S)$} gives the {nodes} of the set $S$, where $S$ is a subset of the set of {nodes} on a trip $G_r$.
 Legs of an infeasible path $\rho$ are denoted as $L(\rho)$.
 Model \mipvierb\ can be stated as follows:

 Constraints~\eqref{eq:infeasible-path-constraint1}-\eqref{eq:infeasible-path-constraint2} eliminate the infeasible paths of cars and users.
 We sum over all legs $l$ of the respective infeasible path $\rho$, and set it infeasible by denoting that at least one leg cannot be on the route.
 Constraints~\eqref{eq:subtour} are subtour elimination constraints.
-We set the constraints for all trips $r$ where we store the legs of each trip in the set $L_r$.
+We set the constraints for all trips $r$ where we store the {nodes} of each trip in the set $G_r$.